Health is not simply an absence of illness, but a state of complete physical, mental and social wellbeing.

 We have expertise in lifelong health and wellbeing spanning life transitions from conception, to childhood through to education and employment, marginalised groups and ageing independently.

 Our expertise includes:

-- fundamental biological research of healthy systems and diseases as well as medicines discovery and their clinical use
+- fundamental biological understanding of healthy systems and diseases as well as medicines discovery and their clinical use

-- science and engineering research into devices and data that can support and enable individual care and improve whole care systems
+- devices and data that can support and enable individual care and improve whole care systems

-- research into health and care policy, practice and impact
+- health and care policy, practice and impact